dirkpetersen/froster/README.md

 1. First we need to crawl the file system that likely has billions of files to find data that is actually worth archiving.
 For this we will use the the well known [pwalk](https://github.com/fizwit/filesystem-reporting-tools), a multi-threaded parallel file system crawler that creates a large CSV file of all file metadata found.
 1. We want to focus on archiving folders instead of individual files as data that resides in the same folder will typically belong together.
 For this we will filter pwalk's CSV file with [DuckDB](https://duckdb.org) and get a new list (CSV) of the largest folders sorted by size.
-1. We pass the new list (CSV) to an [interactive tool] based on [Textual](https://textual.textualize.io/) that displays a table with folders along with their total size in GiB and their average file sizes in MiB (MiBAvg) along with their age in days since last accessed (AccD) and modified (ModD).
-You can scroll down and right using your mouse and if you hit enter it will select that folder for archiving.
+1. We pass the new list (CSV) to an interactive tool based on [Textual](https://textual.textualize.io/) that displays a table with folders along with their total size in GiB and their average file sizes in MiB (MiBAvg) as well as their age in days since last accessed (AccD) and modified (ModD).
+You can scroll down and right using your mouse and if you hit enter it will archive that folder right away.
 ![image](https://user-images.githubusercontent.com/1427719/230824467-6a6e5873-5a48-4656-8d75-42133a60ba30.png)
 1. If the average file size in the folder is small (size TBD) we will archive the folder (tar.gz) before uploading (not yet implemented)
-1. Pass the folder to a tool like [Rclone](https://rclone.org) and execute a copy job in the background.
+1. Pass the folder to [Rclone](https://rclone.org) and execute a copy job in the background.
-1. Nowadays most researchers with very large datasets will have a Slurm cluster connected to their data storage system.
+1. Many researchers with very large datasets will have a Slurm cluster connected to their data storage system.
 This is ideal for long running data copy jobs and Slurm can automatically re-run copy jobs that failed.
 You can also use the `--no-slurm` option to execute the job in the foreground.
 This is the default, if slurm is not installed on your Linux machine.
 1. Prior to copying, we put files with checksums (e.g. `.froster.md5sum`) in the folders that are to be archived to allow for an easy subsequent checksum comparison as the user must have evidence, that all data was archived correctly (size and md5sum comparison)
 1. After files have been deleted from the source folder, we put a file `Where-did-the-files-go.txt` in the source folder that describes where the data was archived to, along with instructions how to get the data back.
 1. WARNING: The current implementaton of Froster ignores sub-folders as only files that reside direcly in a chosen folder will be archived.
 There are two reasons for it: 1.
 If your goal is cost reduction rather than data management, most folders are small and are not worth archiving.
 We want to focus on the few large folders (Hotspots) that make a difference.
 2. Many storage administrators are uncomfortable with users moving hundreds of terabytes.
 If an entire folder tree can be achived with a single command, it may create bottlenecks in the network or storage systems.